timjansen/sparkplug.js/README.md

   	using this simple variant.
 As sparkplug.js does not load asynchronously, callbacks are not really needed.
         If you do not plan to migrate your code to a asynchronous loader, using <code>require(string)</code> is recommended.

-    You can also call <code>require(integer)</code> with a numeric argument to retrieve an anonymous module, but the code is more readable if you use <code>define.amd.ids</code> as shown below.
+    You can also call <code>require(integer)</code> with a numeric argument to retrieve an anonymous module.

 ## Troublemakers